rsdy/harbox/README.md

 ------

  * The connection timeout cannot be configured, but is hardcoded.
- * If the connetion times out, the devices actually floods the server with TCP SYN packets, which are then answered by the host with ICMP destination port unreachable or with ICMP destination host unreachable by the gateway.
-Needless to say, this generates quite some network traffic.
-   Should use some kind of a timeout.
  * The 128 bytes max packet length are used throughout the code as literals.
    Should use defines instead.
  * Same for the 10 bytes max length of the HMAC key.